Septh/ts-run/.github/README.md

 ### Non-features
 - Not for running full-blown TypeScript projects.
-- No REPL support.

 ## About
-`ts-run` is a CLI command that you can use to run TypeScript scripts in NodeJS as if they were written in plain JavaScript.
+`ts-run` is a CLI command that you can use to run TypeScript scripts in Node.js as if they were written in plain JavaScript.
 It is as simple as:

 ```sh
 ts-run ./some-script.ts